nashory/progressive-growing-torch/README.md

 __[step 1.]
 Preapre dataset__
 CelebA-HQ dataset is not available yet, so I used 100,000 generated PNGs of CelebA-HQ released by the author.
-The quality of the generated image was extremely good enough for training and verifying the preformance of the code.
+The quality of the generated image was good enough for training and verifying the preformance of the code.
 If the CelebA-HQ dataset is releasted in then near future, I will update the experimental result.
 [[download]](https://drive.google.com/open?id=0B4qLcYyJmiz0MUVMVFEyclJnRmc)

 __[step 2.]
 Run training__
   + edit script/opts.lua to change training parameter. (don't forget to change path to training images)
   + run and enjoy!
 (Multi-threaded dataloading is supported.)
   `$ python run.py`

 __[step 3.]
 Visualization__